MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/notebook-extension.md

 In this tutorial, you learned how to:
 > [!div class="checklist"]
-> * Create an extension project
+> - Create an extension project
-> * Install the extension generator
+> - Install the extension generator
-> * Create your notebook extension
+> -Create your notebook extension
-> * Create your extension
+> - Create your extension
-> * Package your extension
+> - Package your extension
-> * Publish your extension to the marketplace
+> - Publish your extension to the marketplace

 We hope after reading this you'll be inspired to build your own extension for Azure Data Studio.

 If you have an idea but are not sure how to get started, please open an issue or tweet at the team: [azuredatastudio](https://twitter.com/azuredatastudio).